Online Engineering Programs in Virginia

 Aspiring web developers or computer engineers can earn an online BS degree in information technology from George Mason University in Fairfax.
 Students in this program will develop strong writing, communication, and problem-solving skills and will be prepared to apply information technology to business processes.
 The program is ideal for those who wish to gain technical IT knowledge.

-The major admission requirements for the program include a completed undergraduate application, High school transcripts, SAT or ACT scores, an application fee, and TOEFL scores for non-native English-speaking applicants.
+The major admission requirements for the program include a completed undergraduate application, high school transcripts, SAT or ACT scores, an application fee, and TOEFL scores for non-native English-speaking applicants.
 Preference will be given to applicants who have 4 years of high school mathematics courses.

 The program opens up opportunities in network administration, telecommunications, information security, web development, computer graphics, and information systems.